The 10 Most-followed Instagram Accounts in the World

 The app has even helped to create a new kind of celebrity.
 Instagram influencers have changed the way we scroll, the way we get entertained — even the way brands sell things to us.
 However, when it comes to the biggest names on Instagram, we see some fairly usual suspects.
 For instance, Cristiano Ronaldo recently became the first human to break the 500 million mark, with Lionel Messi not far behind.
 Furthermore, Instagram’s own profile amassed half a billion, pop stars continued trading places and yet another Kardashian entered the top ten.

 For your benefit, we’ve rounded up the 10 most-followed Instagram accounts in the world.
 They’re the ones that keep us logging in and coming back for more.
-And while you’re here, drop a follow for Prestige — every follow counts, right?
+And while you’re here, drop a follow for Lifestyle Asia — every follow counts, right?

 1. Instagram (@instagram)